vzool/docs/app/admin-guide/install.md

 # Installing the Directus Application

+## Requirements

+The Directus App is comprised of static files and does not have any special requirements.
+However if you would like to use "history" mode for clean URLs then you will need a way to route all traffic to the App's `/public/index.html` file.

+## Installation

 The Directus application is a static single-page webapp (SPA) and can be installed in three ways:

 ### Using Git